nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 - `depth` represents how deep the engine has searched;
 - `line` represents the line suggested by the engine (smaller is better);
-- `score` represents the score the of the move (bigger is better);
+- `score` represents the score of the move (bigger is better);
 - `move1` represents the actual move the engine suggests.
 - `move2`, `move3`, ... represent the best continuations on that line from the engine point of view.

 In case the line leads to a forced mate in 1,2,3,4,5... moves, the output is a little different.
-No score will be shown so instead of: `score cp <score>` the line will contain `score mate <number>`.
+No score will be shown so instead of: `score cp <score>`, the line will contain `score mate <number>`.

 The first thing that comes to find is to write a [regex](https://en.wikipedia.org/wiki/Regular_expression) that can capture the data we need using [groups](https://docs.oracle.com/javase/tutorial/essential/regex/groups.html).

-I am no expert in writing regular expressions, but after some effort I've come to write the following:
+I am no expert in writing regular expressions, but after some effort, I've come to write the following:

 ```
 info depth ([\w]*) seldepth [\w]* multipv ([\w]*) score (cp ([\-\w]*)|mate ([\w*])) [\s\w]*pv ([\w]*)\s*([\s\w]*)